Variational properties and orbital stability of standing waves for NLS equation on a star graph: Introduction

-Appendix A contains a theory of symmetric rearrangements on star graphs, which is a technical novelty.
+Appendix A contains a theory of symmetric rearrangements on star graphs.
 More precisely, the classical inequalities stating conservation of $L^p$ norms and domination of kinetic energy are proved.
 This last property, i.e. the P\'olya-Szeg\H{o} inequality, is particularly interesting because it changes with respect to the case of the line through the presence of a factor which takes into account the number of edges of the graph, and this fact is crucial in the previously described analysis of action minimization on a star graph.
-We stress the fact that the theory of rearrangements so constructed is a general tool and it is in principle applicable to more general or different problems.
+A previous analysis of rearrangements on bounded graphs is contained in \cite{[Fri05]}, and a comparison of the two treatments is given at the end of Appendix A. We stress the fact that the theory of rearrangements is a general tool and it is in principle applicable to more general or different problems.

 We end this introduction with a few open problems and future directions of study.
-Concerning technical issues, a different strategy from the one here pursued in the analysis of ground states and their stability is minimization of energy at constant mass (see the classical paper \cite{[CL]} and for models related to the present one \cite{ANV}); it requires a non trivial extension to graphs of concentration-compactness method and will be studied in a forthcoming paper \cite{[ACFN4]}.
+Concerning technical issues, a different strategy from the one here pursued in the analysis of ground states and their stability is minimization of energy at constant mass (see the classical paper \cite{[CL]} and for models related to the present one \cite{ANV}); it requires a non trivial extension to graphs of concentration-compactness method and it is studied in \cite{[ACFN4]}.
 Nothing is known up to now about stability properties of the branches of excited states $\Psi_{\omega, j}$, which exist for every $N>2$ and sufficiently high $\omega$; this is a subject of special interest because there are only few cases where excited states of NLS equations are explicitly known.
 The authors plan to study this issue in a subsequent paper.
 Finally it would be interesting, and perhaps a difficult task, the extension of the analysis here given to different classes of graphs, possibly with non trivial topology.
-This will need the development of new technical tools, both concerning variational analysis and stability properties.
+Several results in this direction were recently obtained in \cite{AST14-1, AST14-2, CFN14}.
+Dispersion properties, relevant to give precise large time behavior of solutions have been studied for trees, including star graphs, in \cite{BI1,BI2}.
+This is a first step for the analysis of possible asymptotic stability of standing waves on networks.
+All these issues will need the development of new technical tools, both concerning variational analysis and stability properties.